 - Weight the results of the Synar survey to account for unequal probabilities of selection, differences in percentages of eligible outlets between strata or clusters, and other deviations from the intended design

 Penalties for Noncompliance

 In addition to setting targets for the states, the Synar Amendment established penalties for noncompliance.
-The penalty for a state is loss of up to 10% of its Substance Abuse Prevention and Treatment Block Grant (SABG) funds.
+The penalty for a state is loss of up to 10% of its Substance Use Prevention, Treatment, and Recovery Services Block Grant (SUBG) funds.

 - Submit a corrective action plan to the Assistant Secretary for Mental Health and Substance Use within 90 days of receipt of notice that they are not in compliance with the Synar regulations, which outlines strategies they will take to reduce the Retail Violation Rate to 20 percent or less.
-States may not use Substance Abuse Prevention and Treatment Block Grant funds to pay for these activities, and must find alternate sources of funds to cover these costs.
+States may not use Substance Use Prevention, Treatment, and Recovery Services Block Grant funds to pay for these activities, and must find alternate sources of funds to cover these costs.

 Funding for Implementation

-Although there is no dedicated federal source of funding for states to use in implementing the Synar requirements, states may expend funds from the primary prevention set aside of their SABG for carrying out the administrative aspects of the requirements, such as developing the sample design and conducting inspections.
-SABG funds may not be used to fund enforcement of youth tobacco access laws.
+Although there is no dedicated federal source of funding for states to use in implementing the Synar requirements, states may expend funds from the primary prevention set aside of their SUBG for carrying out the administrative aspects of the requirements, such as developing the sample design and conducting inspections.
+SUBG funds may not be used to fund enforcement of youth tobacco access laws.